 Creature — Elf Druid

-When Farhaven Elf enters the battlefield, you may search your library for a basic land card and put it into play tapped.
-If you do, shuffle your library.
+When Farhaven Elf enters the battlefield, you may search your library for a basic land card and put it onto the battlefield tapped, then shuffle your library.

 Farhaven Elf Discussion

 1 day ago

 Cultivate, Wilderness Reclamation, Augur of Autumn, Beast Whisperer, Destiny Spinner, Reclamation Sage, Beast Within, Return of the Wildspeaker, Heroic Intervention, Acidic Slime, Bane of Progress, Allosaurus Shepherd, Toski, Bearer of Secrets, Vigor, Kodama of the East Tree, Ohran Frostfang, Harrow, Rampant Growth, Nature's Lore, Three Visits, Search for Tomorrow, Farseek, Thunderfoot Baloth, Saryth, the Viper's Fang, Sakura-Tribe Elder, Wood Elves, Farhaven Elf, Force of Vigor, Wrap in Vigor